My good friend “VL” has recently come into a tidy inheritance of $1.4 million.

 “Rather than buy that overpriced house now, at the top of the market, rent it and invest the money you would have spent on it in an area with more upward potential.
 In five or 10 years, when prices have stabilized, you’ll have plenty of value in the real estate you own.
 You’ll be able to sell it and buy your dream house then, when the prices should be better.”

-VL didn’t like that advice, because he has his heart set on buying a home now.
+VL didn’t like that advice, because he had his heart set on buying the home right away.
 I understand the feeling – he wants to know that he has a place he can call his own, that no one can kick him out of, that he can recreate into something wonderful.
 But from a purely economic perspective, he’d be making a mistake to invest such a big percentage of his inheritance in South Florida real estate.

 “Buying a home is never simple,” I replied.
 “It’s always been a balancing act between the head and the heart.
 But your inheritance is large enough and your financial needs are small enough that you can probably have your cake and eat it too.”